 Article Summary: Like many small businesses, it can sometimes be challenging for landscape contractors to find the financing they need to bridge seasons, fuel growth, and meet other business needs.
-Fortunately, financing for landscape contractors is available for both new businesses as well as established businesses.
+Here's how both new and established landscape contractors can get the business financing they need.

-Small businesses like landscape contractors, restaurants, and small merchants sometimes have difficulty accessing borrowed capital.
+Many small businesses, landscapers included, sometimes have difficulty borrowing the funds they need for their company.
 This is particularly true if they are a very small business, a new business, don’t do $1 million or more in annual revenue, or are a very seasonal business.
 These businesses don’t tend to be a good fit for banks and other traditional financing sources.
 Nevertheless, financing for landscape contractors does exist, you just need to look in the right place and plan ahead.

 Finding Financing for Early Stage Businesses

-One of the first couple of things lenders want to know is whether or not your landscaping business is able to successfully service debt, and whether or not you will make each and every periodic payment on time.
+The first thing lenders want to know is whether or not your landscaping business is able to successfully service debt, and whether or not you will make each and every periodic payment on time.
 Basically, they are looking for a track record that demonstrates you have done it before and will likely continue to do so.
 Unfortunately, if your business is a brand new startup with no revenue and no track record it’s hard for the lender to make an informed decision about either of those things.

 The good news is that although the bank is looking for several years in business, there are lenders that only need to see a year or more in business to qualify for a loan.
 Many of these lenders also don’t need to see $1 million or more in annual revenue, but will work with healthy businesses that have a good cash flow, even if they have revenues as low as $100,000 annually.